Rusheesonu/Stealth-Scraper/README.md

 # 🕵️♂️ Stealth Web Scraper 🕸️💻

-A powerful, user-friendly web scraping tool built with Node.js that allows you to extract data from websites using XPath selectors with stealth capabilities to avoid detection.
+A powerful, user-friendly web scraping tool built with python , playwright and requests that allows you to extract data from websites using XPath selectors with stealth capabilities to avoid detection.

 ## 🌟 Features